-You can clear goods yourself by visiting a customs office or by using the Norwegian Customs' clearance solution.
+You can clear goods yourself by visiting a customs office.

-If you wish to clear the item yourself, you have to notify the shipping agent to avoid that the shipping agent performing customs clearance automatically.
-You have to enquire with the online store as to which shipping agent is transporting the item.
+If you wish to declare the item yourself, you must notify the shipping agent to avoid that the shipping agent performs customs clearance automatically.
+You must enquire with the online store as to which shipping agent is transporting the item.

 You can clear the item by visiting a customs office.
-You will receive assistance with customs clearance.
+You will receive assistance with submit the item for the procedure for release for free circulation.
 The item must have arrived in Norway and placed in customs storage.
 You will not have the item with you.
 It will be in the shipping agent's customs storage.

-When you visit the customs office, you need
+When you visit the customs office, you must provide:

-an arrival notice indicating that the item is located in customs storage (this can be obtained from the shipping agent/customs storage facility)
+an arrival notice indicating that the item is located ina customs storage (this can be obtained from the shipping agent/customs storage facility)

-- any permits or licenses if the item is restricted.
-More information on this here.
+any permits or licenses if the item is restricted.
+More information about this here.